isomerpages/moe-tkps/_key-programmes/Lifelong Learning Programme.md

 ![Our Approach](/images/Slide5.jpeg)

-<figcaption style=text-align:center;>The desired outcomes are achieved by these 2 ways.</figcaption>
+<figcaption style="text-align:center;">The desired outcomes are achieved by these 2 ways.</figcaption>

 **Sports Pursuit:** <br>
 The other aim of our LLP seeks talent-identify and develop students who are interested and are high-achievers in sports.
 We do so through structured sports Talent-Identification during PE lessons, our competitive Team Sports CCAs and also through MOE JSA platforms.
 We hope that these students can be guided and directed in their areas of strengths in primary school and beyond.